 Be liberal in what you accept, and conservative in what you send.

 The standardisation process does not need to be as tedious as it sounds.
 In contrast to management consultants, internet engineers are subversive.
-If any management consultant has ever followed this blog, he/she might unfollow now – but as a disclaimer I’d like to add: My job description was once close to ‘management consulting’, so I speak – as usual! – from experience.
+If any management consultant has ever followed this blog, he/she might unfollow now – but as a disclaimer I’d like to add: I have been a consultant, so I speak – as usual! – from experience.

-And they managed to create what I call the spam poetry equivalent of standards such as the
+The internet architects created the spam poetry equivalents of standards such as the

 ...
 There is coffee all over the world.
 Increasingly, in a world in which computing is ubiquitous, the computists want to make coffee.
 Coffee brewing is an art, but the distributed intelligence of the web- connected world transcends art.
 Thus, there is a strong, dark, rich requirement for a protocol designed espressoly for the brewing of coffee. ...
 The web is world-wide.
 HTCPCP is based on HTTP.
 This is because HTTP is everywhere.
 It could not be so pervasive without being good.
 Therefore, HTTP is good.
 If you want good coffee, HTCPCP needs to be good.
 To make HTCPCP good, it is good to base HTCPCP on HTTP.